GSalvador12/Auto-Test/README.md

 [More samples](https://www.youtube.com/watch?v=u1ZqMyy3Nyo)

-* Presentation have a limit of ten instructions.
+* Presentation have a limit of fifteen instructions.